Skip to content

 What’s the difference between alright and all right?

-The answer is that it depends on the context in which you’re using the word/phrase.
+The answer depends on the context in which you use the word/phrase.

-The main difference is that all right is an adverb phrase, and alright is often used as an exclamation or exclamatory phrase expressing agreement.
-Both spellings mean the same thing, and are pronounced similarly, but alright is informal whereas all right is technically correct.
-When in doubt, and especially in formal writing, stick to all right as two words.
+The main difference is that all right is an adverb phrase, and alright is often used as an exclamation or exclamatory phrase, agreeing.
+Both spellings mean the same thing, and are pronounced similarly, but alright is informal, whereas all right is technically correct.
+In doubt, especially in formal writing, stick to all right as two words.

-Alright,’ is still incredibly common, especially in casual text messages and in-person conversation or speech.
+Alright‘ is extremely common, especially in casual text messages and in-person conversation or speech.
 Alright appears in fiction writing, songwriting and blogs; so for these purposes, it’s accepted to use alright, alright?
-In short, in every day language and text, alright is completely all right.
+In short, in everyday language and text, alright is completely all right.
 If it’s formal or business writing, use the two-word phrase, all right.

 1. She assured me that everything would be all right in the end.